Excel OR Function

 - logical2 - [optional] The second condition or logical value to evaluate.

 Both the AND function and the OR function will aggregate results to a single value.
 This means they can't be used in array operations that need to deliver an array of results.
-For more context, see: Array formulas with AND and OR logic.
+To workaround this limitation, you can use Boolean logic.
+For more information, see: Array formulas with AND and OR logic.

 For example, to test if the value in A1 OR the value in B1 is greater than 75, use the following formula: